smoke-you/pyLiveKML/README.md

 * [Simple](https://github.com/smoke-you/pyLiveKML/blob/main/evals/apps/simple/README.md)

 If GEP is started without any arguments, you will need to add a new NetworkLink object to "Temporary Places", with the link address set to the URI of the loader.kml file, e.g. http(s)://addr:port/loader.kml.
-GEP will not load loader.kml from the URI using File->Open.
+GEP (as of at least v7.3.6) will not load loader.kml from the URI using File->Open.
 However, if you start GEP with the URI of loader.kml as an argument, then it will load loader.kml on startup.

 # Documentation